Skip to content

 While we were watching The Queen’s Gambit on Netflix, some places on screen seemed familiar to us.
 Some places that were supposed to be foreign, like Moscow and Mexico City, looked like places we recognized daily in Berlin.
 With this thought in mind, we decided to look for Queen’s Gambit locations, and the first place we visited was the Schloss Schulzendorf, also known as the Methuen Home orphanage.

-During our research, we learned a lot about the Schloss Schulzendorf.
-We discovered this historic place is way more interesting than we expected.
-And, if you want to learn about the history of the Schloss Schulzendorf, you have to click on the link below to visit the article we wrote about it.
+During our research, we learned a lot about Schloss Schulzendorf.
+We discovered that this historic place is way more interesting than we expected.
+If you want to learn about its history, you have to click on the link below to visit the article we wrote about it.

 After our first visit, we decided to call Blub Berlin the Mad Max Water Park of Neukölln.
 This place used to be a famous waterpark in West Berlin, but it was infested by rats around 2005, and things were never the same.

-In English, Blub is short for Berliner Luft- und Badeparadies or Berlin Air and Bathing Paradise.
-It first opened in Neukölln in February 1985 with a cost of over 40 million Deutschmark and was supposed to be excellent.
+In English, Blub is short for Berliner Luft—und Badeparadies or Berlin Air and Bathing Paradise.
+It opened in Neukölln in February 1985 at over 40 million Deutschmarks cost and was supposed to be excellent.
 It’s too bad we never got to see it like that.

-If you are lucky, you can still see Blub Berlin before it is torn down at the end of 2015.
+If you are lucky, you can still see Blub Berlin before it is torn down at the end of 2022.
 Somebody is going to make a lot of money with luxury buildings there.
-Too bad it won’t be possible to do some urban exploration in Berlin there anymore.
+It’s too bad it won’t be possible to explore urban Berlin anymore.

 Hunting down what is left of the Red Army around Berlin